lucas-a-pelegrino/node-bloodboiler/CONTRIBUTING.md

    - It would be great if details of the input used, error thrown could be copied into the issue description;
 2. **Fork and clone** the repo;
 3. Setup your local repo as the [installation steps](https://github.com/lucas-a-pelegrino/node-bloodboiler/tree/develop#installation-steps);
-4. Work on the feature and be sure to add the integration/unit tests need to keep coverage at 100%;
+4. Work on the feature and be sure to add the integration/unit tests needed to **keep coverage at 100%**;
 5. Create and send a **Pull Request**;

 ### Observations